2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form Classical Spin Liquid

 These extended string excitations cost energy proportional to their length, specifically $J$ times the number of direct plaquettes pierced by the string, which have $\omega_p = \pm 1$ in the dilute limit.
 For a plaquette pierced by two overlapping strings with the same local orientation, so that $\omega_p = \pm 2$, the energy cost on that plaquette is $4J$.
 This is higher than the $2J$ energy cost of two separate single-defect plaquettes, meaning there is an extra energy cost associated to parallel strings which overlap.
-Thus, strings with the same local orientation energetically repel each other, and may be considered to have the same charge.
-On the other hand, strings with opposite local orientation may fuse, annihilating along their overlap and thus lowering the total energy by minimizing the total string length.
-Thus there is an energetic attraction between anti-parallel strings, and they may be considered to have opposite charges.
-This is quite distinct from NNSI, where the point charge excitations come in two species, either positive or negative.
-By contrast, the strings of the spin vorticity model do not come in two charge species, instead they come with an orientation, and the relative charge of two local string segments is determined by their relative orientations.
-A pair of strings may be locally parallel and thus repelling in one place, but anti-parallel and thus attracting in another, and indeed a single string can interact with itself.
-Although these are only local contact interactions, it would be interesting to study in more detail the entropic interaction of these strings, which yields a $1/r$ Coulomb potential between charges in NNSI~\cite{castelnovoMagneticMonopolesSpin2008,castelnovoSpinIceFractionalization2012}, as well as how further-neighbor interactions can be tuned to control the interaction potential between strings~\cite{rauSpinSlushExtended2016,mizoguchiMagneticClusteringHalfmoons2018}.
+Thus, strings with the same local orientation energetically repel each other, and may be considered to have the same charge locally.
+On the other hand, strings with opposite local orientation may fuse, annihilating along their overlap and thus lowering the total energy by minimizing the total string length, so there is an energetic attraction between anti-parallel strings, and they may be considered to have opposite charges.
+One may view the strings as being made of individual segments (on the dual links), each of which carries a magnitude and direction defining the local charge.